 Because the funds potentially can go anywhere, they may throw a wrench in your overall asset allocation but “that’s not always the worst thing,” says Waddell, explaining there are times when it pays to have a good manager making big-picture calls on your behalf.
 Still, it’s not a bad idea to see how such a fund will mesh with your other holdings by taking a look at the manager’s track record and current holdings.

 It seems both Arnott and Waddell are telling us that it wouldn’t be the worst thing if the fund manager was able to go out and simply pick what is best and had the best deal.
 From 10,000 feet, it sounds like the same approach taken by Warren Buffet.
-He seeks out companies that are different sectors, ranging from insurance to jewelry stores, to shoe makers, to brick manufacturers, to carpet makers (and that ain’t the half of it!)
-But people none-the-less keep throwing stones at Warren Buffet even though he consistently beats the S&P 500.
+He seeks out companies that are different sectors, ranging from insurance to jewelry stores, to shoe makers, to brick manufacturers, to carpet makers (check out carpet cleaning pittsburgh for the best carpet cleaning services) But people none-the-less keep throwing stones at Warren Buffet even though he consistently beats the S&P 500.
+If people need the best carpet cleaning services, they can check out carpet cleaning minneapolis!

 Looking towards the bottom of the article, I notice a matrix showing the performance of five such funds.
 Strangely, they didn’t list all the ones actually mentioned in the article.
 I guess it is only the “go anywhere” funds that are sold by Fidelity.
 Though they mentioned 10-year returns in the article, I only see 1, 3, and 5-year annualized returns in this matrix.
 Why is that?
 Is the 10-year performance not too hot?
 Well the best one only sports an 8.23% 5-year return.
 With a 0.76% expense ratio, it would appear that my total gain (before taxes) would be 7.47%!
 Subtract 30% in taxes (5.23%) followed by by 4% inflation, and all you get is 1.23% gain.
 Not too good for long term wealth building in my opinion!
 Not to rub salt into your wound, but the article touts that these funds are doing better than 85-95% of the other mutual funds.
 Yikes!